sooyeunleanne/sooyeunleanne/README.md

+Hi 👋
-I'm Leanne, a **Systems Design Engineering Student** at the University of Waterloo, passionate about open source software projects and collaborative work.
+I'm a **Systems Design Engineering Student** at the University of Waterloo, passionate about open source software projects and collaborative work.

 ## 💻 Recent Projects
 ### 1. Personal Portfolio Website